dgapitts/mongo_m101p_vagrant/README.md

 Spoilers Alert!?
 ----------------

-My notes and documentation, does include my solutions and so there are some potential spoilers.... however as most of the answers now appear to be readibly available on Stackoverflow/Blogs/YouTube there are many better indexed and better documented way to cheat on these exams.
+This repository contains my work, the scripts and json files used throughout these causes.
+Most of the homework answers are not in this repository (I have all my anwsers in private google docs), but in one or two cases there are some potential spoilers.
+However as most of the answers now appear to be readibly available on Stackoverflow/Blogs/YouTube there are many better indexed and better documented way to cheat on these exams.

+This repository is an aid for myself with some of work and the background scripts and json files if and when I want to work through the examples again.

-This repository is a record of my work and solutions, which may be of interest for others doing this course... but of course you get out of these courses what you put in ;)
+This may be of interest for others doing this course... but of course you get out of these courses what you put in ;)